-The Board discharges its responsibility for overseeing the management of the Corporation's business by delegating to the Corporation'ssenior officers the responsibility for day-to-day management of the Corporation.
-The Board discharges its responsibilities both directly and through its two standing committees: the Audit Committee and the CGC Committee.
+The Board discharges its responsibility for overseeing the management of the Corporation's business by delegating to the Corporation's senior officers the responsibility for day-to-day management of the Corporation.
+The Board discharges its responsibilities both directly and through its two standing committees: the Audit Committee and the Corporate Governance and Compensation Committee (the "CGC Committee").
 In addition to these regular committees, the Board may appoint ad hoc committees periodically to address certain issues of a more short-term nature.